 Jennifer Aniston had a hard time gaining a foothold in the industry in the eighties.
 The few shows she was part of did nothing big for her.
 Eventually, she bagged the role of Rachel Green in the epic show Friends, which ran successfully for ten seasons.
 Finally, she forayed into movies and got a Golden Globe nomination too!

 Popularly known as the iconic X-Men superhero Wolverine, Hugh Jackman has also had his tough days initially.
-Fired from a 7-11 convenience store in only six weeks for talking too much with the customers, he is today one of the biggest actors of Hollywood and on his way to becoming a Broadway star.
+Fired from a 7-11 convenience store in only six weeks for talking too much with the customers, he is today one of the biggest actors in Hollywood and on his way to becoming a Broadway star.
 Having starred in remarkable movies such as Les Miserables, Jackman has a fantastic career graph to his credit.

 When he first got into movies, Harrison Ford was told by film executives that he doesn’t have what it takes to be a movie star!
 But, over time, he proved his mettle with numerous successful movies, including Indiana Jones, Blade Runner, and Air Force One.
 Can you imagine he was rejected for the role of Benjamin Braddock in The Graduate?